Procurement Executive

 Size can also affect the price and quality of the grapes

-Q12.
-What is temperature required for packhouse??
+Q. What temperature is required for a packhouse?

 The temperature required for a packhouse depends on the type of produce being stored and the stage of processing.